ibm-cloud-docs/vmwaresolutions/cr/cr_ordering-services.md

 For certain services, the system completes a capacity check on the targeted clusters before it installs the service in your environment.
 The check is completed against the available capacity of the targeted cluster in the environment to ensure that the service components can fit.

-During deployment, if the capacity check fails, the service is not installed and the service state is set to **Capacity Validation Failed** on the console.
+During deployment, if the capacity check fails, the service is not installed and the service status is set to **Capacity Validation Failed** on the console.
 In addition, a console message with more details is displayed and you are notified by email.
 The message displays the expected capacity for all services that do not meet the requirements.

 To install the service, you must increase the capacity in your cluster either by adding more VMware ESXi™ servers or by freeing up RAM, CPU, or disk space.
 After that, you can add the service or services again.
 To remove the existing service that is in a **Capacity Validation Failed** state, click the **Delete** icon ![Delete icon](../../icons/delete.svg "Delete") next to it.